Rebecca Chaplow: Early life

 Chaplow was born Rebecca Faulkner on 19 August 1942.
 Of Māori descent, she affiliates to Ngāi Te Rangi, Te Arawa, Tainui, and Ngāi Tūhoe, and came from Matapihi, a suburb of Tauranga in the Bay of Plenty region.
-In 1963, she was photographed by Ans Westra for a book by Gregory Riethmaier, titled Rebecca and the Maoris, in which she is seen going about her daily life in the Māori community.
+In 1963, she was photographed by Gregory Riethmaier for a book titled Rebecca and the Maoris, in which she is seen going about her daily life in the Māori community.
 Judged against modern criteria, the book has been criticised for its patronising approach.

 Netball career

 A mid-court player, Faulkner played representative netball for Rotorua from 1962, and was named in the North Island team after the 1963 national netball championships.